-Keith is responsible for overseeing all of the horticultural initiatives for the Garden.
+Keith is responsible for overseeing all of the horticultural initiatives for Santa Barbara Botanic Garden.

-He obtained his master’s degree in public horticulture through the Longwood Graduate Program at the University of Delaware, where he studied pollinator interactions on native Phlox and its cultivars.
+Keith obtained his master’s degree in public horticulture through the Longwood Graduate Program at the University of Delaware, where he studied pollinator interactions on native Phlox and its cultivars.
 He presently holds certifications as a master naturalist, FFT2 certified wildland firefighter, and an International Society of Arboriculture arborist.
-He is relocating to the Golden State with his wife, Jennifer, and 6-year-old son, Felix, who both love native plants and botanical exploration as well.
+He loves exploring nature and native plants in the Golden State with his wife, Jennifer, and son, Felix.